 (c) The formal reading of the Secretary’s report as provided in subsection (a) of this section may be waived by unanimous consent.

 (d) A Councilmember may raise questions regarding a committee referral included in the Secretary’s report without a formal reading of the entire Secretary’s report.

-(e) A Councilmember may introduce no more than 3 measures at a legislative meeting or Committee of the Whole work session.

-(f) A Councilmember may speak for no more than 3 minutes on each measure introduced.

-(g) Only one Councilmember may speak on each introduced measure; provided, that a Councilmember may yield all or a part of the Councilmember’s time provided by this section to another Councilmember.

-405. COMMITTEE REFERRAL.
+404. COMMITTEE REFERRAL.

-(a)(1) When a measure is introduced at a legislative meeting or Committee of the Whole work session, the Chairman may refer it to the appropriate committee or committees, taking into account standards of germaneness, unless the Council retains the measure.
-The referral is official unless the Chairman provisionally refers the measure to a committee or committees.

-(2) If the Chairman provisionally refers the measure to a committee or committees, the referral shall be deemed official after 3 business days.
-If the Chairman refers the measure to another committee within the 3-business-day period or any time thereafter, the referral shall not become official until the next regular legislative meeting or Committee of the Whole work session.
-The Chairman may refer a measure for comments at any time.

-(b) When a measure is introduced by filing it with the Secretary, rather than introducing it at a meeting pursuant to subsection (a) of this section, the Chairman shall refer it to the appropriate committee or committees, unless the Council retains the measure.
-Such referral is not official until it is read at a meeting pursuant to Rule 404.
+(a) When a measure is introduced, the Chairman shall refer it to the appropriate committee or committees, unless the Council retains the measure.
+Such referral is not official until it is read at a meeting pursuant to Rule 403.

-(c)(1) The Chairman may refer a measure to 2 or more committees for sequential consideration of all or part of the measure, and may refer all or part of the measure to one or more committees for comments.
+(b)(1) The Chairman may refer a measure to 2 or more committees for sequential consideration of all or part of the measure, and may refer all or part of the measure to one or more committees for comments.

 (2) When there is a sequential referral, the Chairman may make the referral and specify a time period within which one or more of the committees must report the measure.
-If a committee fails to file a report within the specified time period, the measure shall be deemed discharged from the committee and the Secretary shall provide notice that the measure is ready for subsequent action by another committee or to be agendized for Council consideration.
+If a committee fails to file a report within the specified time period, the measure shall be deemed discharged from the committee, and the Secretary shall provide notice that the measure is ready for subsequent action by another committee or to be agendized for Council consideration.

-(d) The Chairman may re-refer measure from one committee to another committee and the new referral shall become official at the next legislative meeting or Committee of the Whole work session.
+(c) The Chairman may re-refer a measure from one committee to another committee and the new referral shall become official at the next legislative meeting or Committee of the Whole work session.

-(e) A committee may not consider a measure unless the Chairman has made an official referral.
+(d) A committee may not consider a measure unless the Chairman has made an official referral.

-406. COMMENTS BY EXECUTIVE.
+405. COMMENTS BY EXECUTIVE.